lldean18/gazelle_albumin_sequence/README.md

 # gazelle_albumin_sequence

-Repo for scripts used to determine the protein sequence of Albumin in Gazella cuvieri.
+Repo for scripts used to determine the protein sequence of Albumin in Gazella cuvieri using published illumina short reads downloaded from the ENA.

-This genus has no published assemblies or annotations! (whaat!?) so the pipeline involves:
+This genus has no published assemblies or annotations! (whaat!?) so...

+## the pipeline involves:

 1. Mapping illumina short-read sequencing data to the most closely related available reference genome (Nangar dama).